openwallet-foundation/owl-agent-test-harness/TEST_DEV_GUIDE.md

 ## Defining Backchannel Operations

 Defining test steps require using and extending the commands and operations to be implemented by the backchannels.
 The commands and operations are documented in an OpenAPI specification located [here](./docs/assets/openapi-spec.yml).
-The OpenAPI spec can be viewed on the Aries Interop page [here](http://aries-interop.info/api).
+A rendered version of the OpenApi spec (from the main branch) can be viewed on the Aries Interop page [here](http://aries-interop.info/api).
 As test developers add new steps to test cases, document the new operations on which they depend in the OpenAPI spec.

+During development (and if using VSCode) there are some tools that can make it easier to work with the OpenAPI spec:

+- [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) - Adds a sidebar that helps with navigating through the open file.
+- [Swagger Viewer](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer) - Swagger Viewer lets you preview OpenAPI files as you type in Visual Studio Code.

+Defining a new operation is as simple as adding a new path to the OpenAPI spec file.
+If you're adding a new topic, make sure to add a new entry to the `tags` at the top of the OpenAPI file.
+When adding a new endpoint try to group it with the existing commands, so proof commands should be grouped with other proof commands.
+When adding a new path, it is easiest to copy an already existing path.

 ## Implementing Test Steps